forbes110/FIANA--Financial-News-Analyzer/models/README.md

 Domain Classification.
 Sentiment Analysis.
 need to preprocess
-1. for QA answering
-2. make the domain in our class {...}
+1. make the domain in our class {...}
-3. make the sentiment score be regularized
+2. make the sentiment score be regularized